daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 ### 2 Choice

 **Britt Question: overall I think chapter 2 is much more challenging than chapter 1.
 The problems I encountered in chapter 1 were minor compare to chapter 2 so they did not affect my general understanding of chapter 1.
-However, I think with chapter 2, because I can't understand the first bit of the utility functions, I fail to understand the following contents **
+However, I think with chapter 2, because I can't understand the first bit of the utility functions, I fail to understand the following contents.**

 ### 2.1 Utility functions